VkumarStack/CS181_Notes/Lecture_5.md

   - Comparing the magnitudes of $2 * 2^{12(n + s) \log_2(n+s)}$ and $2^{2^n}$, it can be mathematically (skipping here) shown that, if $s = \frac{2^n}{24n}$, then for $n \geq 12$, $2 * 2^{12(n + s) \log_2(n + s)} < 2^{2^n}$, thus proving that $|CIRCUIT| < |ALL|$
 - What Shannon's Theorem implies is that there exists a function $f$ that requires $\frac{2^n}{24n}$ gates - there is some function out there that cannot be efficiently represented
 ## Code as Data
-- In proving Shannon's Theorem, the fact that circuits themselves can be represented as binary strings was used heavily to **count circuit**
+- In proving Shannon's Theorem, the fact that circuits themselves can be represented as binary strings was used heavily to **count circuits**
   - This idea is especially important for another reason, though, as it implies that code (represented as circuits) can act as inputs to other circuits - **code can act as data**
 - Normally, a circuit takes an input in the form of a binary string and returns an output, also in the form a binary string
   - Let $EVAL: \{0, 1\}^{size(n, m, s)} \times \{0, 1\}^n \rightarrow \{0, 1\}^m$ represent a function that takes in two inputs, a circuit $C$ and an input string $x$, and outputs the output binary string of that circuit